Sign Up

 2. Asked: July 14, 2025In: Vocabulary

-Whats the difference between assume and presume?
+Whats the difference between although and while?

 Prashant